jkomoros/boardgame/README.md

 `GameManager` has an `AddMoves` method that takes a list of move configs to add to the manager during setup.
 It also has an `AddMovesForPhase` method that takes a phase and a list of moves.
 For each move config provided, if the LegalPhases doesn't already list the phase in question, it will explicitly add it before installing it.
 This means that in most cases you can just leave your `LegalPhases` field on your config as nil, and configure the phase for all moves at once when you install them.

-You can see this in action in `examples/blackjack/main.go` in `NewManager`
+You can see this in action in `examples/blackjack/main.go` in `ConfigureMoves`

 ```
-	err = manager.AddMovesForPhase(PhaseNormalPlay,
+	err = installer.AddMovesForPhase(PhaseNormalPlay,
 		&moveCurrentPlayerHitConfig,
 		&moveCurrentPlayerStandConfig,
 		&moveRevealHiddenCardConfig,